microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraGroupMember.md

 consentProvidedForMinor         :
 ```

-This example retrieves all members within a group by group ID.
+This command is used to retrieve all members of a specific group.
+The `-ObjectId` parameter specifies the ID of the group whose members should be retrieved.
+The `-All` parameter indicates that all members of the group should be retrieved.

 ## PARAMETERS

 ### -All

 If true, return all group members.
 If false, return the number of objects specified by the Top parameter.